Jump to content

 Criminal law provision prohibits publication of documents in ongoing court proceedings - and thus jeopardises freedom of the press

 Together with criminal defence lawyer Lukas Theune, the GFF is supporting Arne Semsrott, the editor-in-chief of FragDenStaat, in criminal proceedings brought against him unlawfully publishing information about court hearings.
+In April 2024, the Berlin I Regional Court opened the main proceedings against Arne Semsrott.
 The editor-in-chief of the internet platform FragDenStaat had published court decisions from ongoing proceedings.
 This is a punishable offence under Section 353d No. 3 StGB.
 This prohibition on publication without exception is an enormous obstacle to journalists' reporting and thus violates the freedom of the press.
 In a jointly drafted statement, we explain the unconstitutionality of the standard.
 The aim is to get the Federal Constitutional Court to review the standard.

 On 22 August 2023, the editor-in-chief of the information and research platform FragDenStaat, Arne Semsrott, reported on investigative measures against the Last Generation and a journalist from the independent radio station Radio Dreyeckland and, in the course of this, published several relevant court decisions with parts blacked out.
 A few weeks later, Semsrott learnt that the Berlin public prosecutor's office had opened preliminary proceedings against him.
 The accusation: violation of the criminal provision § 353d No. 3 StGB.
 Semsrott deliberately took this risk, as he also wrote in the articles.
 The journalist points out that the criminal provision urgently needs to be reformed or interpreted by the courts in accordance with the constitution and in line with European human rights.
 The publication of the documents was supposed to initiate this.